Current as of December 2014 | Download print version (in PDF)

 - Act CXXV/2003 on Equal Treatment and Promotion of Equal Opportunities

-- Act CLXXXI of 2007 on Transparency of Subsidies Provided from Public Funds
+- Act CLXXXI/2007 on Transparency of Subsidies Provided from Public Funds

 - Act CLXXXI/2011 on the Court Registration of CSOs and the Relative Procedural Rules

-The special forms of associations are: alliances, political parties and trade unions.
-Alliances can only have foundation and association members, and may be established and operated by two legal entities.
+The special forms of associations are: alliances, political parties, and trade unions.
+Alliances may be established and operated by two members.
+The members may be foundations, associations, civil groups, other legal entities or organizations without legal personality; natural persons cannot be members (Act CLXXV/2011 Section 4(3)).

-A nonprofit company is the non-profit distributing version of an otherwise for-profit company form (e.g., partnership, limited partnership, limited liability company, or shareholder company).
-In other words, all company forms can operate in a nonprofit manner.
-A nonprofit company may conduct ancillary business (entrepreneurial) activities, but its profit may not be distributed among its members [Act IV/2006 §4 (3)].
+A nonprofit company is the non-profit distributing version of an otherwise for-profit company form (e.g., a partnership, limited partnership, limited liability company, or shareholder company).
+All company forms, in other words, can operate in a nonprofit manner.
+A company that does so must indicate such in its name, and stipulate in its statute that profit may not be distributed among its members (Act V/2006 Section 9/F(1)-(3)).

 Public Chamber (Public Body)

-A public chamber is a self-governed organization with a registered membership, which is established by an act of Parliament.
-A public chamber fulfills a public task connected to its members or the activity performed by its members [Act IV/1959 §65 (1)].
-Legislation may delegate certain public tasks to public chambers (such as certifying professional qualifications) and may prohibit non-members from engaging in those activities [Act IV/1959 §65 (3), (4)].
-Where not stated otherwise, the rules for associations apply to public chambers [Act IV/1959 §65 (6)].
+A public chamber—also known as a public body—is a self-governed organization with a registered membership, which is established by an act of Parliament.
+A public chamber fulfills a public task connected to its members or the activity performed by its members (Act LXV/2006 Section 8/A(1)).
+Legislation may delegate certain public tasks to public chambers (such as certifying professional qualifications), and may prohibit non-members from engaging in those activities (Act LXV/2006 Section 8/A(4)).
+Where not stated otherwise, the rules for associations apply to public chambers (Act LXV/2006 Section 8/A(5)).

 Associations and foundations may register as PBOs.
-In addition, other organizations (such as nonprofit companies) may be authorized by law to acquire PBO status [Act CLXXV/2011 §32 (1)].
-There are a number of requirements for PBO status.
-As a precondition of the status, the organization shall undertake public benefit activity.
-Public benefit activity is defined as an activity that directly or indirectly serves the completion of public (governmental, including at the local government level) tasks, and thereby contributes to the satisfaction of the common needs of society and individuals [Act CLXXV/2011 §2 (20)].
+Other organizations, such as nonprofit companies, may also be authorized by law to acquire PBO status (Act CLXXV/2011 Section 32(1)).
+There are a number of requirements for PBO status, the foremost of which is that the organization must undertake public benefit activity.
+Public benefit activity is defined as an activity that directly or indirectly serves the completion of public (i.e. governmental, including at the local government level) tasks, and thereby contributes to the satisfaction of the common needs of society and individuals (Act CLXXV/2011 Section 2(20)).

-Qualifying organizations shall meet one condition from each of the following two groups of criteria [Act CLXXV/2011, 32§ (4) and (5)]:
+Qualifying organizations must meet one condition from each of the following two groupsof criteria (Act CLXXV/2011 Section 32(4)-(5)):

 Based on the previous two closed fiscal years, one of the following conditions must be met: